 for my honors thesis?

-the Honors Thesis course in your major.
-The course number is always
+for the Honors Thesis course in your major.
+The course number is

-499, with the two-letter prefix of your major, and it carries three
+always 499, with the two-letter prefix of your major, and it

-credit hours.
-You can register for this class in the Fall and
+carries three credit hours.
+You can register for this class in the

-receive an incomplete until your thesis is completed, or you can
+Fall and receive an incomplete until your thesis is completed, or